-Why Character is so Important for Underwriting Surety BondsPosted by Darrel Lamb, CPCU, AFSB
+Why Character is So Important for Underwriting Surety BondsPosted by Darrel Lamb, CPCU, AFSB

 I remember receiving a particular account submission some years ago.
 The agent told me I was going to see some distress in their financial trend, but there were extenuating circumstances.
-The contractor’s significant other had been very ill for some time and the contractor’s focus had shifted to her and things slipped on the management side of the company.
+The contractor’s significant other had been very ill for some time, so the contractor’s focus had shifted to her and things slipped on the management side of the company.
 Sadly, his love had passed away and he was now back fully engaged in his business.
 Would we consider bonding his company?

-I passed on this opportunity.
-It seemed to me that the contractor had defaulted on one contract already and had not disclosed critical information to all relevant parties he was contracting with.
-His business had already suffered as a result of his subterfuge.
+It seemed to me that the contractor had defaulted on one contract already and had not disclosed critical information to all of the relevant parties he was contracting with.
+His business had already suffered because of his subterfuge.
 This is not the character of a contractor I would want to do business with.

 Judging character is not always easy.
 It doesn’t always feel politically correct.
 However, it is a critical part of our job to determine the partners we are extending credit to be on solid moral grounds.
-If a person would choose to compromise in one area of their life, they may be more likely to compromise in other areas, like paying their taxes, or precisely following the specs in the job to the letter of the law.
+If a person would choose to compromise in one area of their life, they may be more likely to compromise in other areas — like paying their taxes, or precisely following the specs in the job to the letter of the law.

-Surety underwriting is built on the three C’s: Character, Capital and Capacity.
+Surety underwriting is built on three Cs: character, capital and capacity.
 Character is the first C because in many ways it is the most important.
-Assessing Capital is driven by mostly by math.
-Assessing Capacity is merely evaluating the experience of the contractor by reviewing resumes, their equipment and workforce, and past history.
-Assessing Character is a judgement call where we put into practice a strict adherence to our known laws and customs.
-Stephen Covey said “Our character is basically a composite of our habits.
+Assessing capital is driven mostly by math.
+Assessing capacity is merely evaluating the experience of contractors by reviewing their resumes, equipment and workforce, and their history.
+Assessing character requires a judgement call where we put into practice a strict adherence to our known laws and customs.
+The educator, author and businessman Stephen Covey said: “Our character is basically a composite of our habits.
 Because they are consistent, often unconscious patterns, they constantly, daily express our character.”

 I have had the pleasure to work with many contractors whose character is so strong, that I have little doubt they would step up and resolve any dispute because it is the right thing to do — even if there was not a contract or general agreement of indemnity compelling them to.